Altra Industrial Motion Corp. (AIMC) Shares Down Despite Recent Market Volatility

 Robert W. Baird gave a rating of “Neutral” to AIMC, setting the target price at $62 in the report published on November 01st of the previous year.

-During the last 5 trading sessions, AIMC rose by +0.11%, which changed the moving average for the period of 200-days by +72.60% in comparison to the 20-day moving average, which settled at $61.51.
-In addition, Altra Industrial Motion Corp. saw 3.08% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, AIMC fell by -0.24%, which changed the moving average for the period of 200-days by +72.70% in comparison to the 20-day moving average, which settled at $61.53.
+In addition, Altra Industrial Motion Corp. saw 3.01% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for AIMC